contextjs/context/src/context/README.md

 - Support for creating new projects from templates
 - Project-wide or selective build and watch support
 - Supports all TypeScript compiler flags via `ctx build` and `ctx watch`
+- Supports custom and external transformers via `--transformers` or `context.ctxp`
 - Works seamlessly with all ContextJS packages

 ## 📦 Installation